Reviews Say This Product Transforms Skin In Days — So I Had To Try It

 While the Daily Cleansing Pads can be used every day, most experts would advise harnessing the power of glycolic acid at night.
 As with all AHAs, it will make your skin more sensitive to sunlight and therefore sunburn.
 Applying it during your nighttime routine gives it ample time to work its magic without that higher risk of sun damage.
 If you are using the pads in the morning, always be sure to wear SPF of 30 or above, too.
 Either way, use the pads after cleansing skin and before any serums and creams.

-Do Nip + Fab’s Glycolic Fix Daily Cleansing Pads really transform your skin in just three days?
+Do Nip + Fab’s Glycolic Fix Daily Cleansing Pads really transform your skin?

 My skin has definitely improved in three days.
 The troublesome acne on my chin dried out and was minimised, the whiteheads hanging around my nose cleared up and my pores seemed tighter.
 As well as this, the texture on my jaw and neck (which never seems to budge) was smoothed out and my skin is more glowing for it.
 Even some annoying under-the-skin spots disappeared by day three.